talon-one/talon_one.js/docs/ManagementApi.md

 ## addLoyaltyCardPoints

-> addLoyaltyCardPoints(loyaltyProgramId, loyaltyCardIdentifier, body)
+> addLoyaltyCardPoints(loyaltyProgramId, loyaltyCardId, body)

-Add points to card in a given loyalty program
+Add points to card

 Add points to the given loyalty card in the specified card-based loyalty program.